 To complete the laboratory training side of this program, students must work with a cooperating laboratory near them.
 These laboratories provide supervision, hands-on training, and skill development.
 Students complete at least 16 weeks of training in pathogenic microbiology, hematology and coagulation, urinalysis and body fluids, and immunohematology at their laboratory.

-The hybrid format of the associate of applied science in medical laboratory technology at Albany State University offers students lots of flexibility to complete their program.
-Graduates are eligible to sit for national licensing exams and are prepared to work in hospitals, clinics, and diagnostic laboratories.
+The hybrid format of the associate of applied science in medical laboratory technology at Albany State University offers students great flexibility in completing their program.
+Graduates can sit for national licensing exams and are prepared to work in hospitals, clinics, and diagnostic laboratories.

-The final semester of this program is a full-time externship where students work in a clinical laboratory.
+The final semester of this program includes a full-time externship in a clinical laboratory.
 After receiving a thorough orientation, students participate in skills training at these clinical affiliate sites.
-Once training is completed, students continue to hone their skills through repeated practice in order to gain competency in general lab procedures.
-Rotations students complete include blood bank, hematology, microbiology, chemistry, phlebotomy, and body fluid analysis.
+Once training is completed, students continue to hone their skills through repeated practice to gain competency in general lab procedures.
+Students’ rotations include blood bank, hematology, microbiology, chemistry, phlebotomy, and body fluid analysis.

 Seward County Community College

 Seward County Community College offers a two-year online associate of applied science (AAS) in medical laboratory technology.
 All hands-on training is completed at local affiliated clinical sites, although students can always propose a new site that is close to their location.
 While there are no prerequisites to enrolling in this program, it is highly recommended that applicants have completed at least two years of algebra and one year of chemistry in high school.
-Anyone can complete the first year of coursework but students must submit an application to complete the second year.
+Anyone can complete the first year of coursework, but students must apply to complete the second year.
 Admissions are competitive.

-The first year of the program is primarily general education courses such as chemistry, anatomy and physiology, medical terminology, English composition, and public speaking.
+The program’s first year is primarily general education courses such as chemistry, anatomy and physiology, medical terminology, English composition, and public speaking.
 Medical laboratory technology-specific classes include phlebotomy, hematology, immunohematology, and urinalysis.

 While most students must apply directly to this program, students who have completed at least 15 credits and intend to complete an associate’s degree at a Virginia Community College System school can apply for guaranteed admission and transfer directly into this degree.
 There are no clinical rotation requirements if a student is already a certified medical laboratory technician.